aws-samples/eks-workshop/content/beginner/080_scaling/deploy_karpenter.md

 ---
 title: "Configure Karpenter"
-date: 2021-12-09T08:30:11-07:00
 weight: 60
 ---

-Karpenter is an open-source node provisioning project built for Kubernetes.
+[Karpenter](https://github.com/aws/karpenter) is an open-source node provisioning project built for Kubernetes.
 Its goal is to improve the efficiency and cost of running workloads on Kubernetes clusters.
 Karpenter works by:

 Watching for pods that the Kubernetes scheduler has marked as unschedulable Evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints) requested by the pods